 Shelves within shelves

 While below-sink cabinets add lots of storage, they aren’t the easiest to keep neat, especially if you have items of varying sizes.
 Add additional, tidy storage to your cabinets by installing additional drawers or shelving units inside.
 You might choose to build your own shelves or purchase acrylic pieces to do the job.
-There are even some shelves that slide out, eliminating the need to crouch down to get what you need.
+There are even some , eliminating the need to crouch down to get what you need.

+Hunker mentions several different styles for an over-the-toilet organizer.
+This is a great choice as they said, “Take advantage of over-the-toilet storage to make a lot more space in the rest of the bathroom.”
 Available in a variety of styles and finishes, over-the-toilet organizers add storage to a space that is otherwise unusable.
-Some over-the-toilet organizers are like wooden ladders that taper as they go up, while others are constructed of metal and are rectangular.
+Some over-the-toilet organizers are like wooden ladders that taper as they go up, while others are and are rectangular.
 They are a great place to store extra rolls of toilet paper, magazines, or candles.

 Carts and stools